OrderlyNetwork/oft-token/README.md

 To connect an OFT contract on one network to other OFT contracts on other networks, we can run the following command:

 ```
-// npx hardhat order:peer:set --env dev --network fromNetwork
+// npx hardhat order:oft:set --env dev --network fromNetwork
-npx hardhat order:peer:set --env dev --network sepolia
+npx hardhat order:oft:set --env dev --network sepolia
 ```

-The task `order:peer:set` will try to connect the OFT(or Adapter) contract on the network specified in the `--network` parameter to the OFT contracts on other networks (Supported networks are defined by the `TEST_NETWORKS` or `MAIN_NETWORKS` in `tasks/const.ts`).
+The task `order:oft:set` will try to connect the OFT(or Adapter) contract on the network specified in the `--network` parameter to the OFT contracts on other networks (Supported networks are defined by the `TEST_NETWORKS` or `MAIN_NETWORKS` in `tasks/const.ts`).
 The connection status will be recorded in the `config/oftPeers.json` file.

 ```
-npx hardhat order:peer:set --env dev --network arbitrumsepolia
+npx hardhat order:oft:set --env dev --network arbitrumsepolia

 Running on arbitrumsepolia
 Setting peer from arbitrumsepolia to sepolia with tx hash 0x18e8c44af4ae59b7be6669338d2faf653abc12a634e1c732cf7345a255819dd6